 Scion xB Recalls

-On some Scion models sold at Southeast Toyota, the optional grill installed may allow the hood to open while driving if the vehicle is driven with the hood unlatched.
-The plastic radiator grill garnish could release the secondary hood release.
+On some Scion models sold at Southeast Toyota, the optional grill installed may allow the hood to open unexpectedly if the hood release is accidentally pulled.
 If the hood opens while the vehicle is in motion, it could strike the roof or windshield and obstruct the driver's view, increasing the risk of a crash.
-Southeast Toyota will inspect the sports grill and install additional clips to ensure the radiator grill garnish is secured.
-The recall began October 6, 2008.

 Some aftermarket cruise control systems installed for Southeast Toyota may not disengage correctly.
 This could result in unwanted vehicle speed, increasing the risk of a crash.